 Residential Modification

 Thinking about making a change to the exterior of your home?
-Many projects such as paint changes, fences, sheds, AC units, retaining walls, decks/patios, gazebo’s and more require approval before instillation.
+Many projects, such as paint changes, fences, sheds, AC units, retaining walls, decks/patios, gazebos, and more, require approval before installation.

 Start Here

-The best way to determine if your project requires association approval is to read the Community Wide Standards.
-This documents summarizes common projects and outlines exactly what is permitted in the Redmond Ridge ROA.
-While we always recommend reading all the rules, the Community Wide Standards is your one-stop-shop for learning what you can and cannot do in Redmond Ridge.
+The best way to determine if your project requires association approval is to read the Community-Wide Standards.
+This document summarizes common projects and outlines exactly what is permitted in the Redmond Ridge ROA.
+While we always recommend reading all the rules, the Community-Wide Standards is your one-stop shop for learning what you can and cannot do in Redmond Ridge.

 Pay Application Fee